Ahmer Khan: Reporting

-Ahmer has reported about the survival of Rohingya people, in a story for Vice News These are the Rohingya Children Who Escaped Myanmar's 'Ethnic Cleansing'.
+Khan has reported about the survival of Rohingya people, in a story for Vice News These are the Rohingya Children Who Escaped Myanmar's 'Ethnic Cleansing'.

-Besides, Ahmer has also reported stories about how people cope in natural calamities like floods and earthquakes.
+He also reported stories about how people cope in natural calamities like floods and earthquakes.

 Awards and milestones

 Ahmer Khan has received recognition across the regions and has been awarded with numerous awards both locally as well as globally.